fullaware/astrosurge/README.md

     "asteroid_name": asteroid["full_name"],
-    "days_projected" : INT, # Days projected for mission to take travel to, mining, travel from "days_actual" : INT, # Days spent, incremented with each day cycle "value_projected" : INT, # Estimated value of mission success = value of ship['cargo'] if full with mix of commodities "value_actual" : INT, # updated at end of mission with value of list_elements_mined "cost_projected" : INT, # Estimated costs based on ship cost + mission duration "cost_actual" : INT, # updated at end of mission with costs, includes the value of the ship if status = 4 "status" : 0, # 0 = Planning, 1 = Executing, 2 = Success, 4 = Failure
+    "days_projected" : INT, # Days projected for mission to take travel to, mining, travel from "days_actual" : INT, # Days spent, incremented with each day cycle "value_projected" : $numberLong, # Estimated value of mission success = value of ship['cargo'] if full with mix of commodities
+    "value_actual" : $numberLong, # updated at end of mission with value of list_elements_mined
+    "cost_projected" : $numberLong, # Estimated costs based on ship cost + mission duration
+    "cost_actual" : $numberLong, # updated at end of mission with costs, includes the value of the ship if status = 4 "status" : 0, # 0 = Planning, 1 = Executing, 2 = Success, 4 = Failure
-    "mined_elements" : [{"name": STR, "mass_kg", INT}] # Total mined elements from mission.
+    "mined_elements" : [{"name": STR, "mass_kg", $numberLong}] # Total mined elements from mission.
   }
 - asteroids.ships
   - ship = {